ashutosh1982/SmartThings-BigTalker/README.md

   *  Feature: Mode change exclusion: Remain silent when changed to a configured mode, when coming from an excluded mode.
 Thanks for the request SmartThingsCommunity:Greg.
 * 1/4/2015 - 1.0.3-Alpha6
   * BugFix: Mode change exclusion contained a logic processing bug, corrected.
+* 1/6/2015 - 1.0.3-Alpha7
+  * BugFix: Ensure Uninstall button is always on the "Configure" page, even for partially installed instances